 Cases in the German language

-Teaching German at all levels, I am regularly tasked to explain cases to my students who tend to see them as an alien concept, but cases in German are easily explained.
-German has four cases: nominative, accusative, dative and genitive.
-Genitive is the easiest: it donates possession.
-The nominative case is reserved for the subject […]
+Teaching German at all levels, a regular task is to explain grammatical cases to my students, who tend to see them as alien concepts, but cases in German are easily explained.
+Genitive and Nominative German has four cases: nominative, accusative, dative and genitive.
+The genitive is the easiest: it donates possession.
+The nominative case is […]

-Often during German lessons, I get ask if there are words in German that are of Indo-Aryan or Austronesian origin.
+Often during German lessons, I get asked if there are words in German that are of Indo-Aryan or Austronesian origin.
 Many words covering religion and philosophy originate in Hindi, Arabic, Malay and Tamil.
 They made their way into German via the English language.
-There is der Bambus, which originates in Malay.
-From Bangla we have der […]
+There is der Bambus, which originates from Malay.
+From Bangla, we have der […]

 German words of Russian origin